demisto/content-docs/docs/integrations/dev-setup.md

 ### demisto-sdk
 This is our help tool that will make your lives easier during the contribution process, it will help you generate a [Pack](packs-format).
 And will help you maintain your files and validate them before committing to the branch.
 It is installed via our `Boostrap` process.
-If for prefer to install the `demisto-sdk` manually see instructions [here](https://github.com/demisto/demisto-sdk).
+If you prefer to install the `demisto-sdk` manually see instructions [here](https://github.com/demisto/demisto-sdk).

 To check the you have the latest version of the sdk run:
 ```